-Insertion and removal of Implanon: Implanon is a hormone implant inserted under your skin in your upper arm.
+Removal of Implanon: Implanon is a hormone implant inserted under your skin in your upper arm.
 It is a plastic rod which is about the size of a matchstick.
 Insertion of Implanon is usually performed on an outpatient basis under local anaesthesia.
 Your doctor inserts the Implanon in a groove between the biceps and triceps muscles with the help of an applicator.
 A small bandage and pressure bandage are applied.
-Insertion of Implanon may be associated with certain risks such as pain, scarring, bleeding and bruising at the insertion site.
+Insertion of Implanon may be associated with certain risks such as pain, scarring, bleeding, and bruising at the insertion site.

 The Implanon implant prevents pregnancy for up to a period of three years and should be replaced for further protection.
 Removal is performed under local anaesthesia.
 Your doctor makes a small incision on the skin and pushes the Implanon towards the incision until the tip becomes visible.
 It is grasped with forceps and pulled out.
 The incision is then closed, and a pressure bandage is applied to lessen bruising.